MMCNJUPT/WOAD/RL for adaptive video compression/readme.md

 6. python eval_discreteSAC.py

-In the end, you will obtain policy_cerebellar.onnx, which will be deployed on the device as C++ code for pre-processing.
+In the end, you will obtain policy_cerebellar.onnx, which will be deployed on the WOAD as C++ code for pre-processing.